liu7d7/kuei/_posts/2023-09-12-periodic-trends.markdown

 ## Reading Notes

 ### Patterns In Groups
-- As you go down a group, Z<sub>eff</sub> decreases, meaning it takes less energy to remove the outermost electron.
+- As you go down a group, Z<sub>eff</sub> stays about the same, but since there are more energy levels, the atomic radius is larger. meaning it takes less energy to remove the outermost electron.

 ### Patterns In Periods